 Writing documentation for ngspice

 Ngspice is really a complex software, and it is almost impossible to use it without a manual.
-A manual for ngspice does not exist yet.
-Anyway (we are fortunate) many good texts and manuals have been written on spice and can be used with ngspice.
+A manual for ngspice is under development.
+In addition (we are fortunate) many good texts and manuals have been written on spice and can be used with ngspice.
 Then you may ask:

 Why do we need to write documentation ?